The best AI Spanish learning apps: tested & reviewed

 Pros:

-• Offers a wide range of conversation options: practical roleplays, controversial debates, discuss your interests, and more.
+- Offers a wide range of conversation options designed for language learners: practical roleplays, controversial debates, discuss your interests, etc.

-• Provides instant corrections and you can also see explanations for the corrections given.
-This is super important as it gives you a deeper understanding of your mistakes.
+- Get instant corrections and see explanations for these.
+This is important as it gives you a deeper understanding of your mistakes.
+You can even access a detailed feedback report after each chat.

 Cons:

-• Currently 'only' available in 9 languages (more are being added every month, so this may have changed by the time you read this).
-As of April 2024, the available languages are Spanish, French, English, German, Italian, Portuguese, Dutch, Swedish and Romanian.
+- Currently 'only' available in 23 languages (more are being added every month, so this may have changed by the time you read this).

 You can create a free account on Langua and explore it here.